Podcast episodes about political polarization

-For my psychology podcast, People Who Read People, I’ve done quite a few interviews with people on the subject of political polarization, social media effects on polarization, and some other political topics related to political polarization.
-I wanted to put all of those episodes in one place for people interested in political polarization.
+For my psychology podcast, People Who Read People, I’ve done quite a few interviews with various experts and academics on the subject of political polarization, social media effects on polarization, and some other polarization-related topics.
+I wanted to put all of those episodes in one place for people interested in political polarization and working to reduce it.

 Why is polarization important?